mattwaler/11ty-tailwind/README.md

 This project uses [TailwindCSS](https://tailwindcss.com/) for styling.
 This allows us to generate a giant list of utility classes that can be shared across differing templating languages and frameworks.
 The configuration file is located at `tailwind.config.js`, and all imports are located in `src/_styles`.

-### My Tailwind Config
+### Tailwind

-I use Tailwind in a pragmatic and predictable fashion.

-If you like the way I use Tailwind, awesome!
-If not, just delete it and create your own.
-That's the beauty of using Tailwind.
+I am using the default configuration for ease-of-use, and so that people can use great tools like Tailwind UI to quickly bootstrap a site!

 ## Knock Yourself Out!